Strix007/wsl/README.md

 ### Xmodmap
 I have changed my caps key to ctrl and my right ctrl to caps to avoid emacs pinky.
 If you don’t want this behavior, delete `.Xmodmap`.

+### Polybar
+#### Weather Module
+You need to make a `.env` in your home directory with an [OpenWeather](https://openweathermap.org/) API key and the code of the city you want to get the weather of.
+For more details on how to do this, check out my repo [here](https://githun.com/strix007/polybar-getweather).

 <a id="contributing"></a>
 ## Contributing